Justadudeinspace/Justadudeinspace/README.md

 I design and build **practical, auditable systems** — not demos, not abstractions.
 My focus is on **AI orchestration, ethical governance, developer tooling, and transparent automation** that can *run anywhere* (including Termux and constrained environments).

+I’m a Christian developer.
+My work is shaped by a commitment to truth, responsibility, humility, and care for people over systems.

+Faith informs how I build — not as branding or doctrine, but as alignment: integrity in design, accountability in execution, and restraint where technology can harm.

+I use modern tools, including AI, with the belief that power without conscience is failure, and clarity without honesty is illusion.

 I contribute by:
 - fixing issues directly with disciplined, patch-first workflows
 - improving architecture, docs, and automation ergonomics